MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsCallingPolicy.md

 ```

 ### -AllowCallRedirect
-Setting this parameter provides the ability to configure call redirection capabilities on Teams Phones.
-The valid options are: Enabled, Disabled and UserOverride.
+Setting this parameter provides the ability to configure call redirection capabilities on Teams phones.
+The valid options are: Enabled, Disabled, and UserOverride.
 When set to Enabled users will have the ability to redirect received calls.
 However, when set to Disabled the user will not have such ability.
-Note: UserOverride option is not available for use.
+Note: The UserOverride option is not available for use.
 There's no UX implemented for its management.

 ```yaml
 Type: String